-A number of years ago I remember reading an article in the business section of our local newspaper about a new Search Engine name CUIL (pronounced Cool).
+A number of years ago I remember reading an article in the business section of our local newspaper about a new product named CUIL (pronounced Cool) trying to create software competition in the Search Engine category.
 I already knew about CUIL, because I had noticed that it had just recently indexed the PJM Consulting website.
-One of their claimed differentiating factors was that they’ve their search index was twice as large as Google’s is.
-In addition, they believed that they had improved the ranking algorithms, and they also present the results in a different way.
-The results offered fewer results per page, but more comprehensive information on each site, and often included a photo or other graphic image.
+One of their claimed differentiating factors was that they’ve their search index was twice as large as Google’s was.
+In addition, they believed that they had improved the ranking algorithms, and they also present the results in a different – and they thought – better way.
+The results offered fewer results per page, but more comprehensive information on each site, and often included a photo or other graphic image (all things that Google has since adopted).
 The premise of the article was that it could have a chance to be a real competitor vs. Google, or at least Yahoo and Microsoft for market share in the huge search business.
 The founders had impressive pedigrees and came from Google on the technical side.

-While the article gave credence to the possibility of CUIL being a potentially serious competitor to Google, Yahoo and MS, it also pointed out that quite a few companies have attempted to enter this fray, creating barely a blip in search engine market share to date.
+While the article gave credence to the possibility of CUIL being a potentially serious competitor to Google, Yahoo and MS, it also pointed out that quite a few companies have attempted to enter this fray, creating barely a blip in search engine market share after their entry.

 If it isn’t insane to compete with the giants, what are some best strategic practices that an early stage tech company can adopt to give it the best chance to survive and thrive — when entering market categories with large, entrenched competitors?.
 Let’s take a look at a few ideas:

 Make sure that you can differentiate from large hardware/software competition